Research with Archives

 FINDING ARCHIVAL MATERIALS

-Archival materials include documents, diaries, letters, photographs, scrapbooks and other materials created during, or shortly after, the events they discuss.
-Archivists organize these materials and create a finding aid to help researchers identify and locate materials relevant to their project.
-Some finding aids detail each item in a collection, but most provide only a general description of what the collection holds.
+Archivists organize create finding aids to their collections to help researchers identify and locate relevant materials.
+Some finding aids detail each item, but most provide only a general description of what the collection holds.

 For definitions of archival terms, see A Glossary of Archival and Records Terminology.